Schoolforbasics/runbooks/AnacondaRepository.rst

 Where ``TOKEN`` is the Anaconda NB Extensions token you should have received from Continuum Support.

-(Cluster Mangement): Mirror the Anaconda Adam channel
+(Cluster Management): Mirror the Anaconda Adam channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Anaconda-adam is used to manage the environments on a cluster.
-If you plan to use Adam, mirror the anaconda-adam pacakges as
+If you plan to use Adam, mirror the anaconda-adam packages as
 instructed below:

 **Air Gap Installation:**